Next: Defining text aliases, Previous: Defining new search patterns, Up: Customizing through XML and Python files

 file g-regpat.ads in the GNAT run time.

-The name can be a full pathname, or a short name.
+WordcharsEngineThe name can be a full pathname, or a short name.
 E.g. under most Unix systems

-, GPS will look for libcustom.so
+if you specify custom, GPS will look for libcustom.so in

-run time search path.
+the LD_LIBRARY_PATH run time search path.
 You can also specify

-explicitly e.g. libcustom.so
+explicitly e.g. libcustom.so or /usr/lib/libcustom.so.

 For each of the following five items, GPS will look for the corresponding

-and if found, will call this symbol when needed.
+symbol in Engine and if found, will call this symbol when needed.

 Otherwise, it will default to the static behavior, as defined by the other